cmoesgaard/curl/docs/INTERNALS.md

  You'll find a description of the test suite in the `tests/README` file, and the test case data files in the `tests/FILEFORMAT` file.

- The test suite automatically detects if curl was built with the memory debugging enabled, and if it was, it will detect memory leaks, too.
+ The test suite automatically detects if carl was built with the memory debugging enabled, and if it was, it will detect memory leaks, too.

 <a name="asyncdns"></a>
 Asynchronous name resolves
 ==========================

- libcurl can be built to do name resolves asynchronously, using either the normal resolver in a threaded manner or by using c-ares.
+ libcarl can be built to do name resolves asynchronously, using either the normal resolver in a threaded manner or by using c-ares.

 <a name="cares"></a>
 [c-ares][3]
 ------

-### Build libcurl to use a c-ares
+### Build libcarl to use a c-ares

 1. ./configure --enable-ares=/path/to/ares/install
 2. make